-If ideas above are not enough, you could also rent luxury fashion and not buying.
+If the ideas above are not enough, you could also rent luxury fashion and not buy.
 It is possible with sites like Lending Luxury or Bag Borrow or Steal.
 And if after trying all mentioned before you keep willing to buy something:

 - Buy designer items used: Beware of imitations and check sites like like eBay and ThredUp.
 Even discount stores might have a few designer jeans and bags.